Specyy/PropertiesDotNet/README.md

 Furthermore, PropertiesDotNet empowers developers with the ability to serialize and deserialize .NET objects (trees) to and from `.properties` documents.
 This functionality streamlines the process of converting complex data structures into a format that can be easily stored in `.properties` files and vice versa.

-The library is currently available in the following .NET frameworks:
+The library is currently available in the following .NET runtimes:

 * .NET 6.0
 * .NET Core 3.0